Web sites relating to maritime records

 Over a million digitised images of New Zealand newspapers courtesy of the National Library of New Zealand including shipping news.

-Searchable images of Australian Newspapers from 1803 to 1954 which includes shipping movements and other maritime information.
+Searchable images of Australian newspapers from 1803 to 1954, which include shipping movements and other maritime information.

 Material relating to the Great Lakes, including on-line databases of shipping, ports and people.